colbysparks/zaber-examples/src/microscope_tiling_basler_camera/README.md

 Often we want to capture high resolution images of samples which we cannot fit into a single camera frame.
 In situations like this it makes sense to create an image tileset: a collection of images which when joined form an ultra-high resolution representation of the sample in question.

-This example showcases a simple technique for creating an image tileset, allowing a user to specify the top left and bottom right corners of the region they'd like to scan, and also the desired percentage of overlap between am image and its horizontal and vertical neighbours.
-The example also illustrates how to control a Basler camera using the pypylon API.
+This example showcases a simple technique for creating an image tileset using the [Zaber Motion Library](https://software.zaber.com/motion-library/api/py) microscope API, allowing a user to specify the top left and bottom right corners of the region they'd like to scan, and also the desired percentage of overlap between am image and its horizontal and vertical neighbours.
+The example also illustrates how to control a Basler camera using the [pypylon API](https://github.com/basler/pypylon).

 ## Hardware Requirements
 The full example code experience requires a Zaber microscope and Basler camera + objective.
-If you would like to use a different camera, you can implement your own camera wrapper class following the example of the `basler_camera_wrapper.py`
+If you would like to use a different camera, you can implement your own camera wrapper class following the example contained in [`basler_camera_wrapper.py`](src/microscope_tiling_basler_camera/basler_camera_wrapper.py)

-The user must also provide pixel dimensions, as this example doesn't attempt to perform any sort of pixel calibration.

 ## Dependencies / Software Requirements / Prerequisites
 The script uses `pdm` to manage virtual environment and dependencies: